 Focus on Mental Health Patients, Those With Mobility Issues, and Seniors

-The three key areas of concern for the government are mental health patients, patients with mobility issues and seniors.
+Three key healthcare priorities for the government are mental health patients, patients with mobility issues, and seniors.
 They are looking for companies with innovative ideas to connect, inspire and motivate self care and prevention for these individuals as they are costing the government huge amounts of money in emergency care.
 Personalized medicine and customized delivery of services for these populations, patients with chronic diseases and the patient consumer as a whole is also of utmost importance.
 The government is looking to innovative companies to bring a more patient centric approach to healthcare delivery.

 There are large populations in Canada, especially with indigenous groups, who live in rural and northern communities and who do not have abundant or easily accessible healthcare available to them.
 Often they are transported to larger cities for care by specialists or to have specific interventions such as chemotherapy or surgery.
 The cost of flights and hotels, which are budgeted at around $825M annually, are the kinds of preventable expenses that the government is looking to alleviate through telemedicine, telehealth, and robotics.
 The question comes down to how these technologies, and the legislation surrounding them, can become more available and usable for the general practitioner population.